UnexomWid/SudoF4/README.md

 # About

-You know how some games hook `Alt+F4` on purpose to stop people from rage quitting?
+You know how some games hook `Alt + F4` on purpose to stop people from rage quitting?

 Yeah, that's fucked.
 Most people use task manager anyway, so the hook is pointless.